An LLC is just one of several business structures. Other common examples include:

 The costs of forming an LLC will vary from State to State.
 In general, you can expect to pay a minimum of between $50 and $500 to form your LLC, and around $100 annually to maintain your LLC.
 These costs will increase if you hire a lawyer or use a professional service provider, such as LegalZoom or IncFile.

 Recommended: For a complete breakdown of the costs associated with forming and maintaining an LLC - Read our article, LLC Costs By State.

 What is a Registered Agent?

-A registered agent is a person or Such papers include service of process of legal action, and state filings.
+A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
+Such papers include service of process of legal action, and state filings.

 You cannot form an LLC without having a registered agent.
 The registered agent must be a resident of the state in which you wish to form your LLC.
 If you are forming a domestic LLC, you can choose to act as your own registered agent.

 Recommended: For more information and tips on choosing a registered agent service - Check out our article, What is a Registered Agent?

 An LLC Operating Agreement is a legal document that outlines the ownership and operating procedures of your Limited Liability Company.
 This agreement allows you to set out the financial and working relations among business owners (“members”) and between members and managers.